owlbarn/tutorial/book/algodiff/README.md

     {p=p'; t=t'}
 ```

-EXPLAIN
+The core part of this function is to define how to compute its function value `p'` and derivative value `t'` based on the input `df` data.

-Now you can easily extend towards the `exp` operation:
+Now you can easily extend it towards the `exp` operation:

 ```ocaml env=algodiff_simple_impl_forward